LavineSaltyFish/MagicBean_Pygame/README.md

 Here is a [demo video](https://drive.google.com/file/d/1BCeuMHreKDtcuZiy4AxTc8i6JUmgXvri/view?usp=drive_link) of the game play.

 ## Game elements
-![](https://github.com/LavineSaltyFish/MagicBean_Pygame/blob/main/read_me_pics/gameplay_screenshot_anno.png?raw=true)

 4 actions allowed:
--move left
+- move left
--move right
+- move right
--jump
+- jump
--change color
+- change color
 To reach the wonder seed, the character has to be in the same color as the seed.

+![](https://github.com/LavineSaltyFish/MagicBean_Pygame/blob/main/read_me_pics/gameplay_screenshot_anno.png?raw=true)